 Social security covers insurance against accidents at work and occupational diseases, including:

 Unemployment benefits (Bezdarbnieka pabalsti) are covered by social security (SSIA), and no additional employer contributions are needed.
 Unemployment benefit is paid for a maximum of 8 months.

 The total mandatory contributions for social security covers state pension insurance.

 Latvia has a three-tier pension system (trīs līmeņu pensiju sistēma):

-The retirement age is 64 years and three months in 2022, but it will be raised to 65 by January 1 of 2025.
+The retirement age is 64 years and nine months in 2023, but it will be raised to 65 by January 1 of 2025.

 The funeral benefit is paid to the person who has undertaken the funeral.

 Childcare allowance is paid to one of the child’s parents, guardian, or another person who, in accordance with the decision of the Orphan’s Court, actually cares for and raises the child up to the age of two.